kimcangho/squiggled-client/README.md

 Squiggled is a whiteboarding application that enables users to capture, annotate, share and download screenshots from their device camera to other users in real-time.

+Written in React, styled in SASS with socket.io / Tippy /

 Check out the server in this repository (https://github.com/kimcangho/squiggled-server).

 ## Demo